ryankaplan/pattern-based-ot/README.md

 # Upcoming changes

-- Send better 'room' updates to make sure all clients are aware of each other.
+Priority:

+- Fix broken tests!
 - Purge from the transformation map where we can so we don't indefinitely build up O(n^2) ops per client.
 - Implement string operation class instead of text character operation class.
-- Get rid of socket.io dependency and ensure strict ordering of messages.
 - Implement a tree OT type of some form.
 Maybe for rich text editing.

+Cleanup:

+- Make socket.io less of a dependency
+- Better logging solution so that running tests doesn't spew tons of logs

 # Development Setup